ssadedin/bpipe/docs/Guides/AWS.md

 `InsufficientInstanceCapacity` or `VcpuLimitExceeded` error codes, Bpipe will execute a retry / wait loop where it will re-attempt at 5 minute intervals.
 By default, Bpipe will retry up to 20 times to acquire an instance.
-You can modify this by setting the `retryAttempts` property in the cloud executor configuration.
+You can modify this by setting the `instanceRetryAttempts` property in the cloud executor configuration, and you can modify the interval of retries with the `instanceRetryInterval` property.